bbyars/mountebank/CONTRIBUTING.md

 ### The Continuous Integration Pipeline

-The pipeline is orchestrated in CircleCI, although it uses TravisCI and Appveyor for OSX and Windows tests.
+The pipeline is orchestrated in [CircleCI](https://app.circleci.com/pipelines/github/bbyars/mountebank)
-I've had bugs in different operating systems, in different versions of node, and in the packages available for download.
-The CI system tests as many of those combinations as I reasonably can.

-Every successful build that isn't a pull request deploys to a [test site](http://mountebank-dev.herokuapp.com/) that will have a link to the artifacts for that prerelease version.
+Every successful build that isn't a pull request deploys to a [test site](http://mountebank-dev.herokuapp.com/) and a beta version of the npm and Docker image.

 ## Releasing mountebank